Stjepan Radić: Legacy

 The Ustaše used the death of Stjepan Radić as proof of Serbian hegemony, and as an excuse for their treatment of Serbs.
 However, a number of leading CPP figures who became political opponents of the Ustashe were imprisoned or killed by the regime.
-The Partisans on the other hand used this as a recruiting point with CPP members who were disillusioned with the Independent State of Croatia, and latter had one brigade named after Antun and Stjepan Radić in 1943.
+The Partisans on the other hand used this as a recruiting point with CPP members who were disillusioned with the Independent State of Croatia, and the latter had one brigade named after Antun and Stjepan Radić in 1943.

 The image of Stjepan Radić was used extensively during the Croatian Spring movement in the early 1970s.
 There are many folk groups, clubs, primary and secondary schools which bear the name of Stjepan Radić.
 Many Croatian cities have streets and squares in his name.
 In 2008, a total of 265 streets in Croatia were named after him, making Radić the third most common person eponym of streets in the country.
 Statues of Stjepan Radić are also common.
 His portrait was depicted on the obverse of the Croatian 200 kuna banknote, issued in 1993 and 2002.
 Since 1995 the Republic of Croatia has awarded the Order of Stjepan Radić.
 In 2015 the Croatian Parliament declared 20 June to be the Memorial Day for Stjepan Radić and the June Victims.

 In 1997, a poll in Croatian weekly Nacional named Stjepan Radić as the most admired Croatian historic personality.

+A prominent street in central Sarajevo bears Radić's name.